 Remember, an overload of accessories can swallow your figure.
 Oversized bags and chunky belts will do your figure no favors.
 Instead, choose skinny or narrow belts and keep handbags and clutches on the smaller side.
 As for jewelry, pendant necklaces fit the theme of lengthening the body, while chokers and chunky pieces can weigh you down.
 A scarf that hangs loosely around the neck looks way better than one that is wound around the neck or tied in the front.

 Tips and Tricks

 Generally speaking, petite ladies look better in clothing that has vertical lines.
 V-necks are also flattering, as is dressing in a similar color from head to toe.
 Avoid mini skirts and dresses, as this can draw more attention to your short height.
 That’s it for now.
 Please feel free to comment and let us know what you think about this article.
-Enter your email address in the footer below to subscribe to this blog and automatically receive notifications of new posts.
+Enter your name and email address below to subscribe to this blog and automatically receive notifications of new posts.
 Remember to Follow your Fashion!

 Smart Safe Ways to Help Women Lose Weight